IMSA-ITS/club-hub/README.md

 Club Hub's frontend is divided into two parts: the main event listing and the Club Hub SUD.

-1. The main event listing can be found in the `frontend/`.
+1. The main event listing can be found in the root directory.
-2. The Club Hub SUD is located in the `frontend/present/` directory.
-It depends on a few items in `frontend/media`, so if it needs to be moved, then change the includes accordingly.
+2. The Club Hub SUD is located in the `present/` directory.
+It depends on a few items in `media/`, so if it needs to be moved, then change the includes accordingly.
+3. The backend Google App Script code can be found in the `backend/` directory.

 Install
 ----------------